An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Attorney and photographer Bert Krages offers an excellent one-page summary "The Photographer's Law" (available for your printing) from his website www.krages.com.
 To quote him briefly: "The general rule in the United States is that anyone may take photographs of whatever they want when they are in a public place...(B)asically anyone can be photographed without their consent except when they have secluded themselves in places where they have a reasonable expectation of privacy."

 Trespass laws vary somewhat by state.
-As a general rule, if a building, ruin or property is posted with "No Trespassing" signs or fenced off, it's illegal to enter for photography.
-If you stay on a sidewalk, shoulder, ditch or grass outside the fence-line ("Public Right of Way") then photography of that scene is legal, as noted above.
+As a general rule, if a building, ruin or property is posted with "No Trespassing" signs, purple paint, or fenced off, it's illegal to enter.
+If you stay on a sidewalk, shoulder, ditch or grass outside the fence-line ("Public Right of Way") then photographing that scene is legal, as noted above.

 A favorite Route 66 spot featured in several images on this site: ruins of Montoya NM at sunset.